cloudspeech/houdini-talk/short-essay.md

 You know, that frontend hype thingie where you run JavaScript server-side to pump out web pages.

-You can't do that because you are rendering server-side already, your super-expensive Enterprise CMS written in Java pumps out web pages!
+You can't do that because you are rendering server-side already!

+Your super-expensive Enterprise CMS written in Java is the one that pumps out web pages!

 And they are composed out of server-side components, available since forever.